White revolution (India)

-Dr Verghese Kurien, the chairman and founder of Amul, was named the Chairman of NDDB by Prime Minister Lal Bahadur Shastri.
-Kurien thrust the program towards success and has since been recognized as its architect.
-If there was one technological breakthrough that revolutionized India's organized dairy industry, it was the making of skim milk powder out of buffalo milk.
-The man who made this possible was Harichand Megha Dalaya.
+Verghese Kurien, the chairman and founder of Amul, was named the Chairman of NDDB by Prime Minister Lal Bahadur Shastri.
+Kurien thrust the programme towards success and has since been recognised as its architect.
+The making of skimmed milk powder out of buffalo milk, termed the Anand Pattern Experiment at Amul, was also instrumental to the program's success; this was made possible by Harichand Megha Dalaya, alongside Kurien.
+It allowed Amul to compete successfully with cow milk-based suppliers such as Nestlé.

-The Anand Pattern Experiment at Amul, a dairy co-operative, was the engine behind the success of the program.

 Introduction and objective

-Operation Flood is the program that led to "White Revolution."
-It created a national milk grid linking producers throughout India to consumers in over 700 towns and cities and reducing seasonal and regional price variations while ensuring that producers get a major share of the profit by eliminating the middlemen.
-At the bedrock of Operation Flood stands the village milk producers' co-operatives, which procure milk and provide inputs and services, making modern management and technology available to all the members.
+Operation Flood was the programme that led to the "White Revolution."
+It created a national milk grid linking producers throughout India to consumers in over 700 towns and cities, reducing seasonal and regional price variations while ensuring that producers got a major share of the profit by eliminating the middlemen.
+At the bedrock of Operation Flood stood the village milk producers' co-operatives, which procured milk and provided inputs and services, making modern management and technology available to all members.